The commonest 3 reasons for loss of sense of smell are

 The surgeon will examine your nose with an endoscope and may order a CT of the sinuses or an MRI of the brain to look for causes.
-A trial of tablet steroid (prednisolone 50mg per day for 5 days) or steroid nasal spray (mometasone 2 sprays each nostril daily for 6 weeks) may be recommended and you can try olfactory training therapy at home.
+A trial of tablet steroid or steroid nasal spray may be recommended and you can try olfactory training therapy at home.

 Losing the sense of smell can be tough to come to terms with.
 Many enjoyable things in life include pleasant smells.
-There can be a loss of enjoyment or the sense of well-being.
+There can be a loss of enjoyment and reduced sense of well-being.
 To try to live a good life despite the loss of the sense of smell try:

 - Ensure enjoyment is coming from other sources.
 Plan nice things for yourself every day to make up for the loss of pleasant feeling from smelling and tasting.
 Cultivate interests that don’t revolve around food.